mariuszskon/autorop/README.rst

 Importing autorop automatically does a ``from pwn import *``, so you can use all of `pwntools' goodies <https://docs.pwntools.com/en/latest/>`_.

 Central to autorop's design is the `pipeline <https://en.wikipedia.org/wiki/Pipeline_(software)>`_.
-Most functions take in a ``PwnState``, and pass it on to the next function with some attributes changed. ``pipeline`` copies\* the ``PwnState`` between each function so mutations are safe.
+Most functions take in a ``PwnState``, and pass it on to the next function with some attributes changed. ``Pipeline`` copies\* the ``PwnState`` between each function so mutations are safe.
 This allows great simplicity and flexibility.

-See how the below example neatly manages to "downgrade" the problem from something unique, to something generic that the ``classic`` pipeline can handle.
+See how the below example neatly manages to "downgrade" the problem from something unique, to something generic that the ``Classic`` pipeline can handle.

 .. code-block:: python